angelogiuseppe/force-resolutions/README.md

 }
 ```

-2. Add force-resolutions to the preinstall script so that it patches the `package-lock` file before every `npm install` you run:
+2. Add force-resolutions to the preinstall script so that it patches the `package-lock.json` file before every `npm install`:

 ```json
 "scripts": {